jjanus12/oad_hol/lab01.md

 **Internet Gateway**: For resources with public IP addresses that need to be reached from the internet (example: a web server) or need to initiate connections to the internet.

 **Route Table**: Virtual route tables for your VCN.
 They have rules to route traffic from subnets to destinations outside the VCN by way of gateways or specially configured instances.

-**VNIC**: A virtual network interface card (VNIC), which attaches to an instance and resides in a subnet to enable a connection to the subnet's VCN.
-The VNIC determines how the instance connects with endpoints inside and outside the VCN.
-Each instance has a primary VNIC that's created during instance launch and cannot be removed.

 **Public IP**: A public IPv4 address and related information.